-- The phosphorus binders (or phosphorus depleters) class is an important aspect of the medical management of patients with CKD; these agents are used to lower a patient's phosphorus level.
+- The phosphate binders (or phosphate depleters) class is an important aspect of the medical management of patients with CKD; these agents are used to lower a patient's phosphorus level.
 If phosphorus levels remain elevated in this population, the patient is at a greater risk for the development of secondary hyperparathyroidism or cardiovascular disease.
 In addition, there is available evidence to demonstrate that hyperphosphatemia is a predictor of mortality in CKD stage 5 patients who are receiving dialysis.
 In patients with CKD stage 3 to stage 5 (with or without dialysis), decisions about phosphate-lowering treatment should be based on progressively or persistently elevated serum phosphate.
-The broader term "phosphate-lowering" treatment is used instead of phosphate binding agents since all possible approaches (ie, binders, diet, or dialysis) can be effective (NKF 2003, KDIGO 2009, KDIGO 2017). - The 2 subgroups of phosphorus binders currently available include the calcium and non-calcium containing products.
-Available evidence supports the efficacy of all of the phosphorus binders in controlling serum phosphorus levels.
-It is important to note that although the true benefits of these agents, with respect to hard clinical outcomes, have not been established, it is still reasonable to prescribe these products in patients with CKD who have elevated phosphorus levels to prevent the development of secondary hyperparathyroidism and cardiovascular disease.
+The broader term "phosphate-lowering" treatment is used instead of phosphate binding agents since all possible approaches (ie, binders, diet, or dialysis) can be effective (NKF 2003, KDIGO 2009, KDIGO 2017). - The 2 subgroups of phosphate binders currently available include the calcium and non-calcium containing products.
+Available evidence supports the efficacy of all of the phosphate binders in controlling serum phosphorus levels.
+It is important to note that although the true benefits of these agents, with respect to hard clinical outcomes, have not been established, it is still reasonable to prescribe these products in patients with CKD who have elevated phosphorus levels to prevent the development of secondary hyperparathyroidism and cardiovascular disease. - In adult patients with CKD stage 3a to 5 (with or without dialysis) receiving phosphate-lowering treatment, KDIGO suggests restricting the dose of calcium-based phosphate binder.
+In children, it is reasonable to base the choice of phosphate-lowering treatment on serum calcium levels (KDIGO 2017). - Sevelamer, a non-calcium-containing phosphate binder, is available in 2 salt formulations: hydrochloride (Renagel) and carbonate (Renvela).
+The hydrochloride formulation was developed first, but due to the incidence of metabolic acidosis associated with its use, a buffered sevelamer formulation was later developed.
+The sevelamer carbonate product will most likely be preferred in this patient population due to a decrease in the incidence of metabolic acidosis associated with its use.
+Additionally, sevelamer carbonate is the only phosphate binder that is FDA-approved for use in children (6 years of age and older). - Lanthanum carbonate (Fosrenol) is another non-calcium-containing phosphate binder.
+An advantage to this agent, in addition to not causing an increase in serum calcium levels, appears to be its decreased pill burden compared to the other products (NKF 2003, KDIGO 2009). - Two iron-based, calcium-free phosphate binders are now available. - Sucroferric oxyhydroxide provides long-term control of hyperphosphatemia, as demonstrated by the 52-week extension trial (Floege et al 2015).
+Sucroferric oxyhydroxide may reduce the pill burden for those patients that require higher doses of sevelamer as demonstrated in trials (Wuthrich et al 2013). - Ferric citrate has been shown to provide significant reductions in serum phosphate levels in 3 studies (Block et al 2015, Dwyer et al 2013, Lewis et al 2015).
+Based on secondary study endpoints, ferric citrate raises iron stores (evidenced by increased serum ferritin and serum transferrin saturation) and decreases IV iron and erythropoietin stimulating agent usage (Lewis et al 2015, Umanath et al 2015).
+Ferric citrate's effects may make it an attractive option for dialysis patients who require concomitant use of a phosphate binder and anemia treatments. - The main considerations for selection of phosphate binders include absorbability, adequate GI tolerability, and cost or cost-effectiveness (Frazão et al 2012).